nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter14_chapter_14_keep_watch.md

 <!-- p100 -->
-2. Reflect on the parable of the ten virgins (<span class="x-scripture" data-type="ref" data-book="Matthew" data-chapter="25" data-verses="1-13" data-lang="en" data-version="NKJV">Matthew 25:1-13</span>).
+2. Reflect on the parable of the ten virgins (<span class="x-scripture" data-type="ref" data-book="MAT" data-chapter="25" data-verses="1-13" data-lang="en" data-version="NKJV">Matthew 25:1-13</span>).
 How can you ensure your “lamp” is prepared and full?
 What does that look like practically?

 <!-- p101 -->